The best Super Bowl commercial every year since 2000

 2009 - Audi “The Chase”

 Car chases rule.
 Car chases with Jason Statham rule even harder.
-Plus we’ve somehow covered over a decade of Super Bowl ads without squeezing a single car commercial into the mix, so consider this one a push for parity.
+Plus we’ve somehow covered over a decade of Super Bowl ads without squeezing a single car commercial into the mix, so consider this one a make-up call.

 2010 - Snickers “Betty White”